Assignments

 Study motivation is supported in its intrinsic and extrinsic forms.

 Students who are more extrinsically motivated receive recognition through repeated examinations and feedback during their studies.
-If the tasks are interesting, challenging and can be individually designed in terms of content, this can promote interest in the subject and is beneficial for students with intrinsic motivation.
+If the tasks are interesting, challenging and can be individually designed in terms of content, this can promote interest in the subject and benefits students with intrinsic motivation.

 The use of this method places little demand on and promotes social integration.
 Peer assessment as a method for evaluating learning success or group tasks can promote integration if they form learning groups that are helpful for the students.
 Academic integration, which involves the development of students' academic performance through interaction between teachers and students, is well supported by assignments with corresponding teacher feedback.